nolds9/wdi_project_2/README.md

 * Fix mobile viewport errors.

 #### Found issues and work-arounds
-* Conflicts between javascript libraries and gems css with materialize default.
+* Conflicts between javascript libraries and gem's css with materialize default.
 Solution: Remove Application.scss's compiling and changed order of required js files
-*
+* Wisita player would not load on initial page load, fixed by disabling turbolinks for relevant data.

 ## User Stories